ftlabs/suggestr/README.md

 ## Done

+-   Add cluster variation
+    -   Add parameters for using the 3, 5, 10 and 20 cluster versions
 -   Add verbose parameter
     -   return version for all results or nothing
 -   Add git hub PR request template